johnalison/WorkingPhilosophy/BookNotes/AIModernApproach.md

 - Was not until the 18C that the brain was thought to be the seat of consciousness.
 Before then, other candidates included the heart and spleen.

+  #UsedToBelieve

 - BF Skinner "Verbal Behavior" (Curiously a review of the book became as famous as the book itself and killed off behaviorism)

 - In 2001, argument that improvement in image recognition from increasing size of data by 10-100 outweighs any improvement from teaching algorithm.

-- Better to design measures according to what you actually want to achieve rather than how you think the agent should behave.
+- It is better to design measures according to what you actually want to achieve rather than how you think the agent should behave.

 - Rationality maximizes expected performance, perfection maximizes actual performance.